esuriddick/Programming/Python/Krita/DDS_File_Importer/README.md

 4. Restart [Krita](https://krita.org).

 ### Execute
 Go to the menu item _Tools_ > _Scripts_, and press the option named _Import DDS_.
-The file should appear in Krita with PNG format.
+Choose the desired format to convert the DDS file into, and then it will appear in Krita.

 ### Tested platforms
-I have tested version 1.0 of this plugin in version 5.1.5 of [Krita](https://krita.org).
+I have tested version 1.0 and 1.1 of this plugin in version 5.1.5 of [Krita](https://krita.org).

 ## Change log
+_[2023-09-04] Version 1.1_
+- Added a dialog window to pop-up when executing this script to allow you to select the format to convert the DDS file into.
 _[2023-09-04] Version 1.0_
 - Initial version released.